 Yes, when you solder a coaching strategy to business objectives, magic can happen.
 We’ll look at that in more detail later in this series.

 SIOP also points out that a coaching strategy can really help ensure the discipline, focus and accountability that’s needed to achieve outstanding results.

 Focus the coaching on clear outcomes.
 It’s not who gets coached but what.
 But to achieve this you will need to train the right staff with the right skills to facilitate the best outcomes from those people within your organisation that will deliver the outcomes you desire.

-3. It can help everyone get more out of the coaching or coaching training
+...helps everyone get more out of coaching or coach training

 Peter Hawkins notes in his book Creating a Coaching Culture, that in their coaching strategy, the UK Foreign and Commonwealth Office wrote: